-In this course students will create advanced portfolio pieces that demonstrate their mastery of character design, architectural/mechanical, modeling, VFX, lighting and animation.
+In this course, students will create advanced portfolio pieces that demonstrate their mastery of character design, architectural/mechanical, modelling, VFX, lighting and animation.
 Students will be able create industry-ready work for use in game or feature film and produce several highly finished, photorealistic, animated pieces for use in their final projects and their demo reels.

 - COMM3003 Communications 3

 - This course explores verbal, non-verbal and written communication skills in the creator’s professional environment.
-Explorations include: building listening and speaking skills; conducting and being a helpful part of business meetings; responsible client management; creative presentations and selling ideas; becoming aware of professional conduct; constructing business documentation for creative work, including an estimate, and responding to an RFP (Request for Proposal).
+Explorations include building listening and speaking skills; conducting and being a helpful part of business meetings; responsible client management; creative presentations and selling ideas; and becoming aware of professional conduct.
 Our skills will be acquired through discussions, observations of self and others, presentations, role-playing exercises and assignments.

 - DIGP3003 Independent Production 1

 This course will emphasize individual approach to project planning.
 Students will plan, storyboard, template and price out a major project.
 The project developed this term will be a personal portfolio piece.
 In this course, students will use all concepts learned to date and commence work on a video game for Unreal Engine 4, website or a short animated film.

 - Using the techniques learned in previous Production Design courses, students act as art directors for their final projects.
 A collaborative approach will be used in this course to generate a final project for the student’s choice of an animation; a video game with original material; a live action/special effects piece; or three fully functioning websites with e-commerce capabilities.
 The student will focus on developing the look and feel for this project.

 - DIGP3011 Animation Master